leifmarkthaler/gleitzeit/docs/concepts.md

 ## Overview

 Gleitzeit orchestrates workflows by executing tasks in sequence or parallel.
-Each task uses a provider to perform specific operations like LLM chat, Python execution, or template rendering.
+Each task uses a provider to perform specific operations like LLM chat, Python execution, or workflow template generation.

 ## Key Components